Analysis | Those covid-19 death figures are incomplete

 There is debate within infectious-disease circles about how to structure such statistical models, including accounting for seasonal mortality patterns and determining what types of deaths to include.
 That’s one reason that there can be such wide ranges in the estimates.

 But there already is anecdotal evidence that many deaths that stem from covid-19 are not being recorded as such.
-Doctors and nurses have told BuzzFeed News that deaths are not being correctly reported, in part because overwhelmed hospitals and a shortage of tests meant people died before it was determined whether they had contracted the virus.
+Doctors and nurses have told BuzzFeed News that deaths in the United States are not being correctly reported, in part because overwhelmed hospitals and a shortage of tests meant people died before it was determined whether they had contracted the virus.

 And in Corriere della Sera, one of Italy’s leading newspapers, the mayor of the northern Italian town of Nembro reported that even though 31 people are recorded as having died of covid-19 from January to March, 158 people are listed as dead in the town — 123 more than the average.
 “The difference is enormous and cannot be a simple statistical deviation,” wrote Claudio Cancelli, suggesting that the actual death toll was four times higher.